 For transfer of user data or location services message, the UE shall set the DDX field, in the Data container IE in the EMM TRANSPORT message, and set it in the same way as the Release assistance indication IE in clause 6.6.4.2.

-Upon reception of a EMM TRANSPORT message, if the Payload container type IE is set to:
+Upon reception of a EMM TRANSPORT message, if the data type field is set to:

-a) "control plane user data", the MME shall forward the EPS bearer identity and the data payload to ESM sublayer;
+a) "Control plane user data", the MME shall forward the EPS bearer identity field and the content of data payload field to ESM sublayer;

 b) "SMS", the MME shall send the content of the data payload field of the Data container IE to the SMS entity; or

-c) "Location services message container", the MME shall provide the data type field, content of additional information field, if any, and the content of the Data payload field of the Data container IE to the location services application.
+c) "Location services message container", the MME shall provide the data type field, content of additional information field, if any, and the content of the data payload field of the Data container IE to the location services application.

 The MME initiates release of the NAS signalling connection: